bilal-fazlani/commanddotnet/docs/Extensibility/help.md

 When `Adaptive`, if the file name ends with ".exe", then uses `Executable` else `DotNet`.

+`Adaptive` & `Executable` will also detect when the app is a [self-contained executable](https://docs.microsoft.com/en-us/dotnet/core/deploying/#produce-an-executable) and use the executable filename.

 ### UsageAppName

 When specified, this value will be used and `UsageAppNameStyle` will be ignored.